Back to Blog

 Should You Fix or Go Variable in 2026?

 The fix-vs-variable question is one of the most common first home buyer questions, and the answer depends heavily on where we are in the cash rate cycle.
-Given where forecasts sit in April 2026, here's the honest framing:
+With the cash rate at 4.35% as of 5 May 2026 and the RBA's own outlook pointing to 4.7% by year-end, here's the honest framing:

 Case for fixing: if your budget is tight and another 25–50 basis points of rate rises would genuinely stress your repayments, locking in today's rate removes that risk.
 Fixed rates on offer today (typically 5.5%–6.2% for 1–3 year terms) already price in some expected further tightening, but if Westpac's 4.85% scenario plays out, variable rates keep rising while your fixed rate stays put.
 For pure cash-flow protection, fixing part or all of your loan makes sense.